mavit/deluge-trafficlimits/README.md

 Deluge Traffic Limits
 =====================

-_TrafficLimits_ is a plugin for the Deluge bittorrent client (http://deluge-torrent.org/).
+_TrafficLimits_ is a plugin for the [Deluge bittorrent client](http://deluge-torrent.org/).
 It will pause all torrents if more than a set amount of data is uploaded or downloaded.

-TrafficLimits can be found at http://github.com/mavit/deluge-trafficlimits.
+TrafficLimits can be found at [http://github.com/mavit/deluge-trafficlimits](http://github.com/mavit/deluge-trafficlimits).

 ## Configuration: